 The best way to figure out if your emails are too long is by sending out some test emails first and seeing what happens.

+Experiment with different email blast frequencies to see when people don’t open them anymore.
 This means that not everyone who signed up to receive your emails will see them.

-General Strategies for Managing a Good Email Frequency
+General Strategies For Managing A Good Email Frequency

 Email frequency is a big issue for many marketers.
 When it comes to email frequency, some people might not want to receive emails from you at all, while others might want to hear from you every day.